-It is interesting to note that the cold-induced increase in collagen deposition documented in the trout heart is reversed following chronic warming (Klaiman et al. 2011, Keen et al., 2016).
-This is because collagen deposition can become relatively fixed and is often the substrate for cardiac pathologies (arrhythmias, diastolic dysfunction) in mammals (e.g. Nattel et al., 2008).
-Indeed, in mammalian hearts, removing or reversing the trigger for remodeling does not necessarily result in a reversion to the original state.
-The plasticity of the remodeling responses to warming and cooling is obviously well-suited to a mesothermic fish such as the trout, but the mechanisms that permit these often opposite responses are only just beginning to be examined.
+It is interesting to note that the cold-induced increase in collagen deposition documented in the trout heart is reversed following chronic warming (Klaiman et al., 2011; Keen et al., 2016).
+In contrast, in mammals collagen deposition can become relatively fixed and is often the substrate for cardiac pathologies (arrhythmias, diastolic dysfunction) in mammals (e.g. Nattel et al., 2008).
+Indeed, in mammalian hearts, removing or reversing the trigger for remodelling does not necessarily result in a reversion to the original state.
+The plasticity of the remodelling responses to warming and cooling is obviously well suited to a mesothermic fish such as the trout, but the mechanisms that permit these often opposite responses are only just beginning to be examined.